Hot Whiskey Toddy Using Cloves, Cinnamon, and Nutmeg.

 The warm, spicy smell released as this hot toddy warms up on the top of the stove fills the whole house with such an amazing aroma that just says Christmas to me somehow.
 It reminds me of days long ago when my mother would spend hours at a time in the kitchen cooking up the most amazing things for us to eat at Christmas time.
 Things like Christmas cake and hot, spicy mince pies, this hot toddy has hints of all of those things and much, much more.

 I always put a pan of this hot toddy mixture on to warm up when I am expecting guests and it never fails to greet them with a welcoming scent.
 You can make this hot toddy mixture up in advance and keep it in a jug, in fact, the flavour is improved if the mixture is allowed to infuse for a while, use warm, not hot, water to help with the infusing.
 You can add extra spices if you want to, I've found that something like star anise goes really well in this toddy, or you can pep it up by adding more cloves and maybe even a little orange water.

-Be aware that this toddy is pretty powerful stuff so don’t serve it to the designated drivers, or if you do then weaken it first by boiling to remove more of the alcohol and adding some extra water.
+Be aware that this toddy is pretty powerful stuff.
+So don’t serve it to the designated drivers, or if you do then weaken it first by boiling to remove more of the alcohol and adding some extra water.
 It's always better to be safe than sorry.
 Drinking and driving are never a good mix.
 And of course, it should go without saying that this drink is most definitely not for children.

 I hope that you enjoy this hot whiskey toddy recipe, it is one of my favourite winter warming drinks and never fails to provide a nice little pick me up.
 Have fun and stay warm this winter.